 I’ve used this blend mostly in potato salad, deviled eggs, egg salad, and as a sandwich spread.
 It can also be slathered on fish, chicken, corn on the cob, or potatoes before you grill!
 It locks in moisture and crisps nicely.
 Click here for my recipe for Potatoes With Mojo.

 And then riff on the concept.
-Mix a few drops of sesame oil (realy a few drops is all), or chipotle in adobo.
+Mix in a few drops of sesame oil (really a few drops is all), or chipotle in adobo.
 Experiment!